-I want to share a few of my favorite St Patricks Day Books.
-There is nothing like chasing the pot of gold at the end of the rainbow or falling for a leprechaun trap!
+I want to share a few of my favorite St Patrick’s Day activities and book ideas.
+There is nothing like chasing the pot of gold at the end of the rainbow or falling for those little leprechauns trap!
+You will find lesson plans, literacy centers, sight words fun, math centers, and so much more for the month of March!

-The first St Patricks Day picture book I’d like to share is Jamie O’Rourke and the Big Potato by Tomie DePaola.
-This classic book is filled with Irish folklore and it is the laziest man in Ireland who happens upon a mischievous leprechaun.
-Jaime tries to get the leprechaun’s gold but instead, the leprechaun gives him a seed so Jaime can continue to be lazy!
+The first St Patrick’s Day picture book I’d like to share is Jamie O’Rourke and the Big Potato by Tomie DePaola.
+This classic book is filled with Irish folklore.
+He is the laziest man in Ireland, and he happens upon a mischievous leprechaun.
+Jaime tries to get the leprechaun’s gold coins, but instead, the leprechaun gives him a seed so Jaime can continue to be lazy!
+The students have so much fun with this story!

 We use this Irish folktale as part of our interactive read-aloud lessons.
 It is a great book to get us in the mood for St. Patrick’s Day!
 Young readers love how old Jaime stumbles into his good luck.